 End User – Final users of the system.

-Business Analyst – Provide requirements to the design team; review solution design and artifacts.
+Business Analyst – Provide requirements to the design team; review software design and artifacts.

-Project Manager – Finalize data conversion strategy and test strategy; review solution design and artifacts.
+Project Manager – Finalize data conversion strategy and test strategy; review software design and artifacts.

 Technical-Architect, Tech-Designer, Design-Team – Design system architecture, software components, etc; Design walk-through.